wakidurrahman/advanced-node-js/docs/books/introduction-to-nodejs/chapter-5/ch5.md

 - Determine ways to interpret stats and avoid the pitfalls of large numbers.
 - Discover shortcuts for speeding up the research and selection process.
 - Understand the OSS social contract.

+## Matching Requirement Scope to Library Scope

+The need for an ecosystem package starts with a problem that needs to be solved.
+The first thing to determine when selecting a package to help solve a problem is the scope of the problem.

+Packages can be grouped into two categories: `libraries` and `frameworks`.

+- A library provides some tools to perform certain tasks.
+- A framework provides patterns and opinions that act as constraints around (mostly) business logic